CN-No1/django_demo1/README.md

-this is a django demo.
+this is a django demo."# django_demo1"